andrew1421lee/remindme/README.md

 # RemindMe
-Inspired by all those times the secretary of [*club name redacted*] forgot to remind people about upcoming events.

 RemindMe is a GroupMe bot that, once told a list of upcoming events, can remind everyone in a group chat about upcoming events.
 A server is also included that allows clients to update the csv file through the network.
 The default setting sends reminders for events in the following hour.